OUR CLINICS ARE FOR OUTSIDE FERAL/STRAY CATS ONLY.

 - LABEL EVERYTHING!
 Write Your LAST NAME (or colony name) AND Cat’s Name on masking/duct tape and affix it to the trap, trap cover, carrier and towels.
 THE NAMES MUST MATCH THE INFORMATION YOU SUPPLY ON THE CLINIC FORM!

 - You will be required to complete paperwork at admission.
-Make sure to give a phone number where you can be reached at any time during the day.
-If you are sending someone else to pick up your cats, please put THEIR phone number on the form to be called when ready.
-We rely solely on volunteers, therefore, you may have to wait in line to get admitted so please be patient.
+Make sure to give a phone number where you can be reached at any time during the day in case of an emergency.
+Please return at your designated pick up time.

 - To keep track of your colony it is recommended to take a picture of each cat you have trapped…. you may also attach a picture of the cat to the trap & carrier for easy identification.